MEDICAL FRENCH COURSE ONLINE

 If you would like to improve your use of verb tenses in a medical context, you could read my article that is dedicated to the most common tenses used in medical French.

-You could also read my article that is dedicated to the 15 best ressources for learning medical French online.
+You could also read my article that is dedicated to the 20 best resources for learning medical French online.